Pesto Pasta Recipe

 I’ll be honest — this pesto pasta recipe makes a whole lot of sauce!
 Like, enough to coat 4 pounds of cooked spaghetti!!!

-Store leftovers in an airtight container in the fridge for up to 5 days, or freeze it for up to 6 months.
+Store leftover sauce in an airtight container in the fridge for up to 5 days, or freeze it for up to 6 months.

-Of course, you can just as easily make a half batch if that’s better for you.
+Of course, you can just as easily make a half batch of this basil pesto pasta recipe if that’s better for you.

 Once the noodles are coated in sauce, it actually tastes better if it sits overnight in the fridge!
 Just like the pesto, enjoy your leftovers within 5 days.

-You can reheat them in the microwave, in 15 second bursts until warm, or enjoy it cold.
+You can reheat basil pesto pasta in the microwave in 15-second bursts until warm, or enjoy it cold.

 Pesto Pasta Recipe FAQ